GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/05.641-650/02.Pilgrims,-On!/docs.md

 ---
+title: |
-title: 642.
-Pilgrims, On!
+    642. Pilgrims, On! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 642.
+Pilgrims, On!.
+Pilgrims on!  the day is dawning; Strike your tents, and homeward haste: Sleep not while the blush of morning Calls you on the dessert waste.
+Tho' the way be dark and dreary, Life's sharp anguish must be borne.
+Courage, then, ye faint and weary, Linger not to weep and mourn.
+    keywords:  |
-    keywords: Christ in Song, Pilgrims, On!, Pilgrims on!  the day is dawning,
+        Christ in Song, adventhymnals, advent hymnals, Pilgrims, On!, Pilgrims on!  the day is dawning.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 642. PILGRIMS, ON!
+####  Christ in Song,

 ```txt
 1.